koval64/translation/Readme.md

 ```

 ```
-# "common"
+# Using tag "common".
 #
-# Use of "common" causes that language tags are ignored,
+# Use of "common" tag causes that language tags to be ignored,
-# so "pl" and "en" below will be ignored:
+# so "pl" and "en" tags below will be ignored:
-#
-# ...
-# "common": "some writting",
-# "pl": "Anuluj",
-# "en": "Cancel"
-# ...
 #

 {
   "some informative name nowhere used":